Egan3141/ChatBotExercise/README.md

 constructor: I assumed that the storeMessage method would be equivalent to calling the constructor.
 As such, I decided the constructor should only be accessible by this class and made it private.

-storeMessage: I assumed a database would not check for valid input.
-Because of this I coded storeMessage to return a string that describes what happened.
-I.E. returns "Null" if a null argument was passed.
+storeMessage: I assumed this would be used to store messages for responses to the user.

 retrieveMessage: I assumed this would contact the database directly and return the object.
 As such, it is a 1 line piece of code that contacts the database.
 Since testing this method would actually test a method